cse110-sp23-group6/cse110-sp23-group6/admin/meetings/052023 - sprint2checkin.md

  - Figure out how to limit emotions page once a day - Brian
  - Button hiding yes done - Brian

+ - Make general reading page look nice — Bao
+ - Previous fortune  — push to future me — do click expand
+ - Quotes and readings into JSON file - Botao?
+ - Make all the pages animated - Botao
+ - Add superlinter to GitHub action - Wilson
+ - Wilson can go around and help people